outaagunga/documentation/money_market_fund_savings.md

-Here’s your **fine-tuned “Follow-Along Guide to Using a Money Market Fund (MMF) with AI as Your Personal Assistant”** — rewritten for clarity, practicality, and interaction.
-Each section includes **ready-to-use AI prompt examples** you can copy into ChatGPT or any AI assistant to get personalized help at each step.

----

 # 💰 AI-Powered Follow-Along Guide: Saving & Earning with a Money Market Fund (MMF)
+Stop letting inflation erode your cash!
+A Money Market Fund (MMF) is the ultimate low-risk tool for safely growing your short-term savings and emergency funds.

+This guide provides a simple, three-phase process and includes ready-to-use AI prompts for your personal assistant (like ChatGPT) at every step.

 ---